Shriners Children's provides individualized spina bifida care for children.

 Specific treatments and services may vary by location.
 Please contact a specific location for more information.

-Learn about Spina Bifida Treatments and Care
+Treatments and Care

 Shriners Children's understands the complex nature of spina bifida.
 All patients benefit from the expertise of the entire medical team, which provides multidisciplinary clinics.
-Coordinated by case managers, our collaborative approach to care extends to nurses, physical therapists, orthotists, and child-life therapists who treat patients in mind, body and spirit.
+Coordinated by care managers, our collaborative approach to care extends to nurses, physical therapists, orthotists and child-life therapists who treat patients in mind, body and spirit.
 The expertise, experience and environment of care create a synergy that distinguishes our care at Shriners Children's.

 Some of the support services we offer for children with spina bifida: